nirajkharel/nirajkharel.github.io/_posts/2024-04-27-queueuserpac-early-bird-apc-injection.md

 ---

 I have already discussed about Early Bird APC Injection using **QueueUserAPC** method [on this blog.](https://nirajkharel.com.np/posts/process-injection-shellcode-queuUserApc/) On a high level, with respect to the old method, we start by creating a suspended process example Notepad.exe, which pauses its execution.
 This lets us get a handle to the process and its threads.
-We then allocate memory using VirtualAlloc and inject our shellcode with **WriteProcessMemory**.
+We then allocate memory using **VirtualAlloc** and inject our shellcode with **WriteProcessMemory**.
 Instead of **CreateRemoteThread**, we use **QueueUserAPC** to queue the shellcode on the main thread.
 Finally, calling **ResumeThread** triggers the APC, executing our code before the main thread runs.

 But in this blog, we are going to explore a different technique to perform Early Bird APC Injection using the **DEBUG_PROCESS** flag instead of **CREATE_SUSPENDED**.
-Here we wil be using **CreateProcess** to create a process with DEBUG_PROCESS flag in which the local process would work as the debugger for the target/created process.
+Here we wil be using **CreateProcess** to create a process with **DEBUG_PROCESS** flag in which the local process would work as the debugger for the target/created process.
 Creating a process on the debugger mode will pause the execution and waits for the debugger to resume execution.
+Normally, APCs execute only when a thread enters an alertable state.
+However, in Early Bird APC, this requirement is bypassed because the thread hasn’t started and allows the queued shellcode to execute immediately upon detaching the debugger.

 Common methods like **VirtualAlloc**, **WriteProcessMemory**, and **VirtualProtect** are used to inject shellcode into the target process's memory.
 The shellcode is then queued for execution using **QueueUserAPC**, which schedules it to run in the context of a thread.
 Once the local process, working as a debugger detaches from the remote process, the remote process resumes, and the queued APC executes the malicious shellcode.